sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     By doing this you have a completely isolated and shareable python environment running jupyter lab, but with your local files available to it.
 Pretty neat right?

     !!! note
         Jupyter has a wide range of pre-built images available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
-Example syntax with a pre-built jupyter image would look like:

-        ```sh
-        docker run \
-        --rm \
-        -e JUPYTER_ENABLE_LAB=yes \
-        -p 8888:8888 \
-        jupyter/base-notebook
-        ```

-        Using the above will also give you easier control over security, users and permissions.